 The Tello drone is listed for sale on the DJI website for you’d be forgiven for thinking that it is, in fact, a DJI product.
 That potential confusion isn’t helped by the DJI logo on the packaging either, right next to the Intel logo.
-So if it’s not a full DJI product what is it?
 Continue reading Tello Drone: The Perfect Starter Model?

 In December 2017, Ballarat City Council removed the right for drone operators to fly their aircraft over public spaces in the municipal land.
 These changes meant that operators who wanted to fly within 100 metres of council land or road needed to apply for a permit.
 Continue reading Drone Operators Celebrate As Local Council Removes Ban